This post may contain affiliate links. Please read our disclosure policy.

 9 PointsPlus (Old plan)

-If you like this chicken quinoa salad with dried fruit, be sure to check out my other Weight Watchers friendly recipes including: Camilla's Lemony Lentil Quinoa Salad, Cumin-Scented Black Beans & Quinoa, Southwest Stoplight Quinoa Salad, WW Hoppin' John Salad with Quinoa and Crock Pot Vegetable Quinoa
+If you like this chicken and quinoa salad with dried fruit, be sure to check out my other Weight Watchers friendly recipes including: Camilla’s Lemony Lentil Quinoa Salad, Cumin-Scented Black Beans and Quinoa, Southwest Stoplight Quinoa Salad, WW Hoppin’ John Salad with Quinoa and Crock Pot Vegetable Quinoa

 If you’ve made this gluten-free Quinoa Salad with Chicken and Dried Fruit, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.